Mobile Sports Massage In York – Expert Therapy At Home

 Lower Back Pain When Sitting

 Many health experts have said that too much sitting is as bad for our health as smoking(1).
 Whether or not this is true, it’s definitely bad for your back.
 If your lower back pain is like an ache when you’re sitting, there’s a good chance that prolonged sitting is what caused it in the first place.
-This could be from driving in York, working at a desk, or slumped on the sofa working from home.
+This could be from driving, working at a desk, or slumped on the sofa working from home.
 Unless you have a very strong core that can keep your back in its correct position for several hours a day your muscles are going to be tight.
 And tight muscles eventually become sore and inflamed, even when you’re not sitting.

 Woman sitting on a gym mat holding her lower back in pain, illustrating a weight training injury that requires assessment from a York sports massage and personal training specialist.